jflorence/scheduler/README.txt

-TODO: put the mdp stuff in its own folder and namespace
+TODO: what to do in case of "full" ready/wait queue?

 TODO: solve the generator mess